geeksterin/Jan22-Web-Fundamentals/Feb-14/README.md

 4. color / background-color / text-align / margin / border / float
-5. Shorthand for margin and border.

--> What do you mean by Cascading in CSS?
--> Specificity (Priority)

 Assignment 1:
 -> Start on YouTube clone.
 (Navbar and 1 or 2 cards).
 -> Read about Text-Decoration
 -> Make sure that you are using semantic HTML and External CSS with semantic class names.
 -> To get the icons -> https://www.flaticon.com/

--> details and summary
-CSS.

---> discussion on layout (block vs inline).

--> meta (share in facebook)
--> doctype

-A bit more HTML tags.

-height width color.

-Input type hidden.

-1. font.
--> Adding custom font.
--> Bold / Italic / Underline.
-->